saisuma29/search_engine/README.md

 ## Running Code:

 Navigate to the project directory and open terminal in the current working directory.
-Run the python file 'user_interface.py' which shows that the application is running on 'Running on http://127.0.0.1:portno/' Open the browser and run 'localhost:portno' to start searching.
+Run the python file 'user_interface.py' which shows application is 'Running on http://127.0.0.1:portno/' Open the browser and run 'localhost:portno' to start searching.

 ## Run from scratch: